dhleong/flight-controls/README.md

     - **Display is non-functioning**.
 This is mostly for a more natural interface with the onscreen GPS *(for now)*

+Along the way, it's also become a bit of a playground for experimenting with Material Design and the new Design Support Library, including:

+- RecyclerView with Swipe to Delete via ItemTouchHelper
+- Snackbar + Floating Action Button via CoordinatorLayout
+- Fullscreen FAB transition
+- TextInputLayout

 ## Why?

 I recently got into flying planes in